The A-Z of the 2014 World Cup

 B - Bite.

-Uruguay forward Luis Suarez was slapped with a World Cup record four month ban from soccer and suspended for nine international matches after sinking his teeth into the shoulder of Italy's Giorgio Chiellini.
-Suarez initially denied the bite, before backtracking and apologizing after FIFA's punishment.
+Uruguay forward Luis Suarez was slapped with a World Cup record four month ban from football and suspended for nine international matches after sinking his teeth into the shoulder of Italy's Giorgio Chiellini.
+Suarez initially denied the bite, before backtracking and apologising after FIFA's punishment.

 The fallout made it one of the most talked about incidents in Brazil, with everyone from pundits to presidents offering their opinion.